RKauf00/PowerShell-Files/README.md

 ## Purpose

-  - Provide a centralized storage repo for generalized non-project specific powershell files
+  - Provide a centralized storage repo for generalized non-project specific PowerShell files

 ## Intended Use